10 Free Things to do in Los Angeles

 Just north of the main entrance to the boardwalk area are the canals designed after Italy’s Venice.

 There are no Italian gondoliers, just beautiful homes on the water with charming paths and bridges connecting them.
-It’s really quiet and pleasant and VERY different than the Venice Boardwalk and the famed Muscle Beach scene.

-#7 Rodeo Drive & Beverly Hills
+#7 People Watch On Rodeo Drive & Beverly Hills

 Rodeo Drive and a free and personal Beverly Hills home tour is such a fun activity.